Max Butler: First offense

 Butler attended Boise State University for a year.
-In 1991, Butler was convicted of assault during his freshman year of college.
+In 1991, Butler was convicted of assault during his first year of college.
 His appeal was unsuccessful on procedural grounds, as a judge ruled that Butler's defense attorney did not raise the issue in an earlier appeal.
 The Idaho State Penitentiary paroled Butler on 26 April 1995.

 Professional and personal life

 Butler moved with his father near Seattle and worked in part-time technical support positions in various companies.
-He discovered Internet Relay Chat and frequently downloaded warez, or illegally downloaded software or media.
-After an Internet service provider in Littleton, Colorado traced Butler's uploads of warez to an unprotected file transfer protocol server –the uploads were consuming excessive bandwidth–to the CompuServe corporate offices in Bellevue, Washington, CompuServe fired Butler.
+He discovered IRC and frequently downloaded warez, or illegally downloaded software or media.
+After an Internet service provider in Littleton, Colorado traced Butler's uploads of warez to an unprotected FTP server –the uploads were consuming excessive bandwidth–to the CompuServe corporate offices in Bellevue, Washington, CompuServe fired Butler.

 After moving to Half Moon Bay, California, he changed his last name to Vision and lived in a rented mansion "Hungry Manor" with a group of other computer enthusiasts.
 Butler became a system administrator at computer gaming start-up MPath Interactive.
 The Software Publishers Association filed a $300,000 lawsuit against Butler for engaging in unauthorized distribution of software from CompuServe's office and later settled the case for $3,500 and free computer consulting.

 After marrying Kimi Winters, he moved to Berkeley, California, and worked as a freelance pentester and security consultant.
 During this time, he developed 'an online community resource called the "advanced reference archive of current heuristics for network intrusion detection systems," or arachNIDS.'